Monash-FIT3170/2025W2-Commitment/README.md

 These next steps are required to build and spin up the Docker image that will be used.

-1. Create the `.env` file for Mongo connection in the `commitment\server` directory, example show below.
+1. Create the `.env` file for Mongo connection in the `commitment` directory, example show below.
    - You will need to create a database on [Atlas](https://www.mongodb.com/) and set up a URI string for the `MONGO_URL`

 ```